jhardydev/science-robot-v2/POST_BUILD_TESTING.md

 # - "Initializing Duckiebot Science Fair Robot v2.0"
 # - "Camera subscriber initialized"
 # - "Motor controller initialized"
+# - "VPI acceleration enabled" (if VPI available) or "VPI not accessible" (if not available)
 # - No import errors
 ```